French presidential candidate's wife under investigation

 Penelope Fillon is being investigated for complicity, concealment and embezzlement of public funds, misuse of public funds, and concealment of aggravated fraud over claims that her husband paid her and their children for work they didn't do.

-François Fillon is under investigation on multiple counts, including embezzlement of public funds.
+François Fillon, 63, is under investigation on multiple counts, including embezzlement of public funds.

-Fillon has in the past apologized for the scandal, and has constantly spoken out against what he perceives as "incredible violence which has never been seen in the Fifth Republic."
+Fillon has apologized for the scandal, and has constantly spoken out against what he perceives as "incredible violence which has never been seen in the Fifth Republic."

 Penelope Fillon has also spoken out against those spreading "crazy rumors" while saying her husband would "go on until the end" in his bid for the presidency.